hedricsd/ECE434/hw05/ReadMe.md

 - Accelerometer

 ## Project
 I added a project idea to the EBC page.
+I also created a Projects.txt file that go a little in depth with my project idea.

 ## Make
 The make file I created as well as app.c are in the make folder